chaos-polymtl/lethe/doc/source/applications.rst

     * - Application
       - Description
     * - ``lethe-fluid``
-      - This is a Navier-Stokes solver...
+      - This application solves the Navier-Stokes equations in a monolithic way.
     * - ``lethe-fluid-block``
-      - This is a block Navier-Stokes solver...
+      - This application solves the Navier-Stokes equations in a monolithic way with a block approach.
     * - ``lethe-fluid-matrix-free``
-      - Description
+      - This application solves the Navier-Stokes equations in a monolithic way and using a matrix-free approach.
     * - ``lethe-fluid-sharp``
       - Description
     * - ``lethe-fluid-vans``
-      - Description
+      - This application solves the Volume-Averaged Navier-Stokes equations in a monolithic way.
     * - ``lethe-particles``
-      - Description
+      - This application uses the Discrete Element Method (DEM) to simulate particles.
     * - ``lethe-fluid-particles``
-      - Description
+      - This application allows to run simulations that require a CFD and Discrete Element Method (DEM) coupling.
     * - ``lethe-rpt-3d``
       - Description
     * - ``lethe-rpt-cell-reconstruction-3d``